Read This First

 Prompt 1: It was once thought that autism was caused by poor parenting.
 Provide a comprehensive chronological account of the causes introduced to explain autism from then to now.

-The section turns on Refrigerator Mother Theory and Advanced Genetic and Environmental Research.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Refrigerator Mother Theory and Advanced Genetic and Environmental Research in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Refrigerator Mother Theory distinct from Advanced Genetic and Environmental Research.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Refrigerator Mother Theory distinct from Advanced Genetic and Environmental Research.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This theory wrongfully blamed parents for their children’s condition, causing unnecessary guilt and stigma.